 License Suspension and Revocation

 Felony DUIs result in license revocation for at least three years.
-Restricted licenses may be granted after one year if the driver installs an ignition interlock device (IID), which remains mandatory for the full revocation period.
+Restricted licenses may be granted after one year if the driver installs an ignition interlock device (IID), which stays mandatory for the full revocation period.

 Community Service and Probation